Well, if you are an art lover we recommend you visit both the Museums.

-It does have a fantastic collection of modern artworks, but not as good as the Museum that specialises in it.
+It has a fantastic collection of modern artworks, but not as good as MoMA, which specializes in it.

-MOMA focuses utterly on Modern Art, and thus there’s less variety in the exhibits.
+MoMA focuses entirely on Modern Art, and thus there’s less variety in the exhibits.

-It displays the commendable modern artworks in a way good enough to charm the Modern Art enthusiasts.
+It displays the commendable modern artworks in a way good enough to charm Modern Art enthusiasts.

-The variety in the exhibits of The Met makes it a better option for many for those pursuing a 360-degree exposure to art.
+The variety in Metropolitan Museum of Art’s exhibits makes it a better option for 360-degree exposure to art.

-You’ll find the modern artworks and traditional art pieces all at the same place.
+You’ll find the modern artworks and traditional art pieces all in the same place.

-They have collections of 20th-century paintings and sculptures and Egyptian exhibits including an entire Egyptian temple, an excellent armour gallery, furniture pieces, decorative artistic items, ancient musical instruments and statues from many periods and many cultures.
+They have collections of 20th-century paintings and sculptures and Egyptian exhibits, including an entire Egyptian temple, an excellent armor gallery, furniture pieces, decorative artistic items, ancient musical instruments, and statues from many periods and many cultures.